Career and Board Experience

 Pacific Institute for Research and Evaluation, National Program Director, 1985-1989

-PIRE invited Beth to lead the program development, design and national launch of the “Just Say No” program working in partnership with First Lady Nancy Reagan and the National Center for Substance Abuse Prevention.
-This resulted in her relocating to the San Francisco Bay Area and gaining national recognition as the program director for this highly visible children’s prevention program.
+PIRE invited Beth to lead the development, design and national launch of the “Just Say No” program working in partnership with the First Lady’s Office in Washington, DC and the National Center for Substance Abuse Prevention.
+This resulted in her relocating to the San Francisco Bay Area and gaining national recognition as the program director for this highly visible children’s prevention program with over 50,000 members and a team of national trainers.
+Many celebrities and politicians also were involved.

 Beth’s career began as a program planner in the behavioral health department of the county health system.
 She became a specialist in the prevention of youth substance abuse and wrote her master’s thesis on this topic.
-She provided trainings on program development and evaluation and launched the first RFP process for state-funded, local prevention providers.
+She taught workshops on program development and evaluation and designed the entire process for the first-ever cohort of state funded prevention services in LA County.